L'Amnesia Nightclub

 It's the school holidays and the resort is full of families, and the snow is already deep in resort.

 With the school holidays in full force, on the slopes and throughout town it's buzzing with activity.
-Chamonix lays on plenty of entertainment, with regular events and parties going on in the bars, hotels and clubs around town.
+Chamonix lays on plenty of entertainment, with regular events and parties going on around town.

 Read on for a look at what we like to do in resort throughout February.